rwxrob/boost/README.md

-# The Beginner Boost™ by Rob Muhlestein
+# SKILSTAK Beginner Boost Series

 The Beginner Boost is a part of the following annual SKILSTAK schedule of interactive learning sessions taking place every Saturday